PyojinKim/OPVO/README.md

 # Orthogonal Plane-based Visual Odometry (OPVO)
-This package provides a Matlab implementation of BMVC 2017 paper: "Visual Odometry with Drift-Free Rotation Estimation Using Indoor Scene Regularities" for the purpose of research and study only.
+This package provides a MATLAB implementation of BMVC 2017 paper: "Visual Odometry with Drift-Free Rotation Estimation Using Indoor Scene Regularities" for the purpose of research and study only.

 <a href="https://www.youtube.com/embed/sC3iiaxBhdw" target="_blank"><img src="http://img.youtube.com/vi/sC3iiaxBhdw/0.jpg"
 alt="OPVO" width="240" height="180" border="10" /></a>